 For those who legally procure employment for professional artistsTax Collector Bond

-For professionals authorized to engage in tax collectionTitle Insurance Agent Bond
+For professionals authorized to engage in tax collectionTitle Company Bond

-For those who engage in the negotiation and sale of title insurance policiesTobacco Products Distributor Bond
+For those who engage in the negotiation, sale and handling of title insurance policiesTobacco Products Distributor Bond

 For businesses that manufacture, sell or warehouse tobacco productsToll Surety Bond